These themes continue to be important throughout ecology, so let’s take some time to review

 This is the equation of the null-cline for species 1 (AKA zero net-growth isocline, or ZNGI)

-Draw state space with Species 1 equilibrium points, plus intermediate line
+Draw state space with Species 1 equilibrium points, plus intermediate line (on paper)

 Recall the key questions of null-cline analysis: